-Electronic prescribing for controlled substances (EPCS) has gained popularity in recent months as a way to better track opioid use and reduce fraud and misuse.
-Many states have already implemented their own EPCS mandates, but the federal government and even private companies also have gotten involved.
+Electronic prescribing for controlled substances (EPCS) has gained popularity as a method to better track and reduce fraud and misuse of medications.
+Many states have implemented their own EPCS mandates, while the federal government and private organizations have also joined the effort.

 Federal Legislation and Requirements for EPCS

-The U.S. Drug Enforcement Agency (DEA) gave providers permission to use EPCS in 2010, along with a set of standards for the EPCS systems that providers, pharmacies, and health IT vendors use.
-To be DEA compliant, an EPCS system must include:
+The U.S. Drug Enforcement Agency (DEA) authorized the use of EPCS in 2010 and established specific standards for EPCS systems used by providers, pharmacies, and health IT vendors.
+To be DEA-compliant, an EPCS system must include:

-Identity proofing to confirm that a provider is authorized to prescribe controlled substances
+- Identity proofing to confirm a provider’s authorization to prescribe controlled substances

-Two-step logical access control to provide EPCS permissions to approved prescribers
+- Two-step logical access control to provide permissions to approved prescribers

-Two-factor authentication for providers who sign an EPCS prescription
+- Two-factor authentication for providers signing EPCS prescriptions

-Comprehensive and detailed reporting to demonstrate compliance and to identify auditable events and security incidents
+- Comprehensive reporting to demonstrate compliance and identify auditable events and security issues

 Individual State EPCS Mandates

-Due to the effectiveness of EPCS in curbing fraud, many individual states passed their own mandates.
-New York first mandated EPCS in 2016, with others quickly following.
+Given the effectiveness of EPCS in reducing fraud, many states have introduced their own mandates.
+New York led the way with an EPCS mandate in 2016, followed by other states such as:

-In September 2018, California passed a law that requires electronic prescribing for all medications—not just controlled substances.
-This law is scheduled to take effect January 1, 2022.
+California enacted a law in 2018 requiring electronic prescribing for all medications, not just controlled substances, effective January 1, 2022.

 Pharmacy and Private Company EPCS Requirements